Got dry, chapped lips? Treat your lips to this all natural, homemade essential oil lip balm and say goodbye to chapping.

-1. Melt beeswax and coconut oil together using double boiler method.
+Step 1: Melt beeswax and coconut oil together using double boiler method.
 Place both into glass pyrex measuring cup and place measuring cup into pan with gently boiling water.

-2. Stir with popsicle stick.
+Step 3: Stir with popsicle stick.

-5. Mix in drops of essential oil.
+Step 4: Mix in drops of essential oil.

-6. Pour evenly into four lip balm containers.
+Step 5: Pour evenly into four lip balm containers.
 Allow to cool completely, place lids and labels on (see below how to get our free printable labels).

 To use, apply small amount to finger and rub onto lips.
 Shelf life is up to 6 months (less if the ingredients you used expire before then).
 Store in a cool, dry place away from sun and heat.

-DIY Lip Balm Labels & Recipe Card:
+DIY Lip Balm Labels and Recipe Card

 We have more beauty recipes, here are some favorites: